eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/05-install-and-use-external-npm-packages-in-an-nx-workspace.md

 npx install <package name>
 ```

-The thing to keep in mind is that, since we have a global `package.json` file, the package that we are installing, will be avaliable for the entire workspace.
+The thing to keep in mind is that, since we have a global `package.json` file, the package that we are installing, will be available for the entire workspace.

 ## References